Iran’s long-exiled prince wants a revolution in age of Trump

 Most importantly, he said Western governments need to keep their distance and not threaten military action.

 That’s an exceedingly optimistic vision, especially considering the amount of power the Guard and other hard-liners wield in Iran’s economy.

 It also largely ignores the concerns many in Iran have about Western meddling.
-Pahlavi’s father took power following a 1953 coup engineered by Britain and the U.S.
+Pahlavi’s father, Mohammed Reza, came to power in 1941 after his own father was forced to abdicate by the British.
+His rule was later protected when Britain and the U.S. engineered a 1953 coup that ousted reformist prime minister Mohammed Mosaddegh.

 Pahlavi, who still resides in the U.S., said he hasn’t had any “side occupation” since 1979, and has received financial support from his family and “many Iranians who have supported the cause.”